mohanad-ab/NetworkingProjectFursa/README.md

 In any case that you break the private instance, feel free to delete your EC2 instance and create a new one instead.

+When done, copy your script content into the `ssh_keys_rotation.sh` file in this repo.

 ## Part IV: TLS Handshake